 This healthy apple crisp is very minimal in terms of both ingredients and equipment needed.
 For the ingredients, you’ll need:

-Cassava flour (or another flour, such as oat flour, almond flour, all-purpose flour, or a gluten-free flour blend)
+- Oat flour: or another flour, such as all-purpose flour, or a gluten-free flour blend- this recipe is super flexible!

 As you can see, this is an entirely gluten free and vegan apple crisp!
 Absolutely zero butter, dairy, or the like going in this crisp recipe.